How to fix an invalid or Non-System disk error

 - At the A:\> prompt, type fdisk and press Enter.

 - If you receive a message no fixed disk present, read Hard drive is bad or not connected properly.

-- If you are able to get into fdisk, choose option 4 to display the partition information.
+- If you can get into fdisk, choose option 4 to display the partition information.
 In the partition information, if the System is listed as FAT16 or FAT32 then continue to step 5.
 If you have a message indicating no partitions defined, no information is on your hard drive and you need to create a new partition.
 See the fdisk command page for additional information.

 - If you see FAT16 or FAT32 in fdisk press the ESC key until back at the A:\>

 - Once at the A:\> Type, sys c: <press enter> (only do this command if you are using the same operating system that this diskette was created on).

 - This should return a message 'System Transferred', if you receive bad command or file name and have verified you have typed the command properly, you need to obtain a bootable diskette with the file sys.com on it.

 - If system was transferred successfully, reboot the computer and issue should be resolved.

 Windows 2000 and Windows XP users

 - Boot from either your ERD, your bootable Windows CD, or your bootable Restore CD.

 - Once loaded choose the Repair Windows option.
 If you're able to repair Windows remove the disks and reboot the computer.

 If your operating system is not listed above or the steps above did not resolve your issue, you can also try erasing the hard drive and starting over.

 If you have attempted all above suggestions and you are still encountering the same issues, verify the connections are properly connected to the computer if the hard drive was recently installed or the computer was recently moved, it's possible the connections have become loose.

 Unfortunately, if all connections are setup properly and all the above recommendations have been attempted, it is likely that the hard drive is bad and it needs to be replaced.